 Demand for premium electrified cars remain robust, however, as demonstrated by sales of the company’s Recharge line-up of electrified cars.
-Sales of fully electric Volvo cars rose by 87 per cent year on year during the quarter, compared to the third quarter of 2021, making up 7 per cent of total sales.
+Sales of fully electric Volvo cars rose by 87 per cent year on year during the quarter, compared with the third quarter of 2021, making up 7 per cent of total sales.

 Looking ahead, Volvo Cars remains focused on managing the macroeconomic headwinds and ongoing turbulence as well as possible.
 The company is reinforcing comprehensive operational efficiencies across the business to improve productivity.

-The company is going further into the supply chain to forge partnerships that will enable Volvo Cars to secure greater access of affordable and sustainable raw materials - focusing on the most critical materials such as lithium and nickel.
+The company is going further into the supply chain to forge partnerships that will enable Volvo Cars to secure greater access to affordable and sustainable raw materials – focusing on the most critical materials such as lithium and nickel.